ERC721SR/ERC721SR/README.md

 ## How to

 Project owner set royalty recipient to the NFT address at some NFT marketplace.
-The NFT contract will auto distribute reward and holder can claim the royalty.
+The NFT contract will auto distribute royalty and holder can claim the royalty.

 ## TODO